As the 2026 filing season opens there are a few key issues taxpayers should consider.

 individuals and businesses although the phaseout of individual refund checks

 began after September 30, 2025.
-The
+According to the EO, paper

 checks are much more likely to be lost or stolen.
 Also, by depositing funds electronically the